 Gather the ingredients.
 Preheat the oven to 500 F.

 On a floured surface, roll out the pizza dough to about a 12-inch round.
 You can also stretch it using your hands.
-Note that it does not need to be a perfect circle.
+Note that it does not need to be a perfect circle, but aim for an even thickness.

 Move the dough to the baking sheet and spread the pizza sauce evenly across the top of the dough.
 Sprinkle the shredded mozzarella cheese over the sauce, then layer on the sliced ham and pineapple chunks.